+The right brand loyalty from a company can be a match made in heaven for business.
 Romantic relationships are a playground for blind love.
 You meet someone.
-You fall in love with them, and for a while, they can do no wrong.
+You fall in love with them, and for a while, they can do no wrong in your eyes.

-It’s a human tendency to overlook the negative aspects of a person when you feel overwhelmingly positive toward them in other respects, and companies know this.
-That’s why some of the world’s most successful firms try to find ways to get people to love them blindly, even if they’re doing a terrible job.
+It is a human tendency to overlook the negative aspects of a person when you feel overwhelmingly positive toward them in other respects, and companies know this.
+That is why some of the world’s most successful firms try to find ways to get people to love them blindly, even if they are doing a terrible job.

 An excellent example of this in action is the US automaker, Tesla.
 Tesla promised customers that it would be able to meet most of the pre-orders for its Model 3 last year by ramping up production to 5,000 units per week.
 Customers thought the company would deliver their vehicles within a few months of placing their orders, but thanks to production problems, there were massive delays.

 If Tesla were any ordinary company, customers would abandon it in droves.
 Under normal circumstances, nobody would accept a delay of more than a year for the delivery of a product.
 But when it comes to Tesla and the enigmatic CEO Elon Musk, things are different.
 People are prepared to suffer through, just to get a chance to use the company’s products.
 It’s a remarkable situation.